hirosystems/ordinals-api/docs/overview.md

 # Ordinals API Overview

-The Ordinals API is a protocol that allows for Bitcoin inscriptions based on Ordinal theory.
-It provides a service that indexes Bitcoin Ordinals data and offers a REST API to access and query this data.
+The Ordinals API is a REST API for querying data about Bitcoin inscriptions based on Ordinals theory as indexed by Hiro's Ordinals indexer.

 > **_NOTE:_**
 >